Siem Reap

-Siem Reap (សៀមរាប, Siĕm Réab /km/) is the second-largest city of Cambodia, as well as the capital and largest city of Siem Reap Province in northwestern Cambodia.
+Siem Reap (សៀមរាប /km/) is the second-largest city of Cambodia, as well as the capital and largest city of Siem Reap province in northwestern Cambodia.

 Siem Reap possesses French-colonial and Chinese-style architecture in the Old French Quarter and around the Old Market.
 The city is a major hub for tourism in Cambodia due to its close proximity to the ancient temples of Angkor constructed during the Khmer Empire.
 In and around the city there are museums, traditional Apsara dance performances, a Cambodian cultural village, souvenir and handicraft shops, silk farms, rice paddies in the countryside, fishing villages and a bird sanctuary near Tonlé Sap, and a cosmopolitan drinking and dining scene.

 Siem Reap was named the ASEAN City of Culture for the period 2021–2022 at the 9th Meeting of the ASEAN Ministers Responsible for Culture and Arts (AMCA) organized on Oct 22, 2020.